 Step 3: Swish!
 You're going to want to swish around the water/lemon juice mixture, much like your dentist makes you swish fluoride.
 Plug up the ends of the hose with your thumbs to prevent spillage, and do this for at a good solid minute at least.
 Pour the water back into the sink and repeat this step as many times as necessary, depending on how dirty the hose is.

 Step 4: Swing!
-After you have poured out the water, there will still be some moisture left in the hose that gravity alone won’t get out.
-Here’s where a little centrifugal force comes in handy (you’re going to want to do this outdoors, by the way).
-Grab the hose by the middle and swing it around by your side, which will force out any loose drops of moisture.
+After you have poured out the water, there will still be some moisture left in the hose that gravity alone won't get out.
+Here's where a little centrifugal force comes in handy (you're going to want to do this outdoors, by the way).
+Make sure that your mouth tip is detached from the hose and then grab the hose by the middle and swing it around by your side, which will force out any loose drops of moisture.
 You should only have to do this for less than a minute.

 Step 5: Hang in there!
 When you feel that you've gotten all of the moisture droplets out from swinging it, blow through the hose one last time to let loose any liquid residue.
 Let the hose dry out by hanging it thusly, so that both ends are pointing down letting any leftover dried particles to fall out.

-Once the hose is dry, you’re ready to fire up that hookah!
+Once the hose is dry, reconnect your mouth tip to the hose and you're ready to fire up that hookah!
 Happy smoking!